jamesmeneghello/pynab/README.md

 Note that because this is purely for API access, THERE IS NO WEB FRONTEND.
 You cannot add users through a web interface, manage releases, etc. There isn't a frontend.
-Again, if you'd like to add one, feel free - something like 99.9% of the usage of my old Newznab server was API-only for Sickbeard, Couchpotato, Headphones etc - so it's low-priority.
+Something like 99.9% of the usage of my old Newznab server was API-only for Sickbeard, Couchpotato, Headphones etc - so it's low-priority.

+@DanielSchaffer is working on a WebUI for Pynab here: https://github.com/DanielSchaffer/pynab/

 Features